ShadowHunter15/Smart-Wallpaper/README.md

 28/7/2022 Version 1.10: implemented battery indicator and added requirements file.
 #
 30/7/2022 Version 1.15: added seconds to clock, added support for all 16:9 displays.
 #
+13/8/2022 Version 1.50: removed seconds from clock due to performance issues, added ping, and battery charging indicator and remaining battery bar .
+#
 # Welcome to Smart Wallpaper!